List of Altair: A Record of Battles chapters

 Altair: A Record of Battles is a Japanese manga series written and illustrated by Kotono Katō about Tuğril Mahmut, a young military officer and his exploits to protect his country from invasion by a neighboring empire.
 It was first published in the 9th 2007 issue of the shōnen manga magazine Monthly Shōnen Sirius, published by Kodansha on July 26, 2007.
 Kodansha's North American subsidiary Kodansha USA announced that it will release the series in English via its digital platform, starting on March 21, 2017.

-Volume list
+Volumes

 Shōkoku no Altair-san

 Monthly Shōnen Sirius also serialized Shiina Soga's Altair of the Tiny Nation (小国のアルタイルさん, Shōkoku no Altair-san), a short, comedic chibi-styled manga from 2012 to 2013, with a total of 21 chapters and released in a single tankōbon volume.
 On August 26, 2017, a special chapter of Shōkoku no Altair-san was released in the October 2017 issue of the Monthly Shōnen Sirius magazine.